 Susan G. Komen for the Cure,

 Doris Duke Charitable Foundation, Tisch Family Foundation, and

 Robert Wood Johnson Foundation.

 Leadership in clinical trials

-Dana-Farber also has one of the largest cancer clinical trials programs in the country, with nearly 600 adult and pediatric therapeutic trials actively accruing patients.
+Dana-Farber also has one of the largest cancer clinical trials programs in the country, with over 1,100 clinical trials.
 Importantly, more than one-quarter of these studies are investigator-initiated and

 one-third are Phase I or I/II, demonstrating our commitment to translate basic research findings to the clinic through proof-of-principle and early phase studies.

 The achievements of our faculty are in part due to a special environment, where collaboration is intrinsic to the way Dana-Farber researchers work.
 Tangible evidence of this is the number of NIH Specialized Projects of Research Excellence (SPORE) grants